wonkodv/reqtrace/doc/requirements/ARCHITECTURE.md

 *   Give Graph to Tracer, which computes Tracing Information
 *   Give Artefacts, the Graph, Tracing and any errors to Formatter which puts them into files

-## ARCH_ARTEFACT: Artefact

-An Artefact is a list of requirements, parsed from one or more files by a parser

-## ARCH_PARSER: Parser
+### ARCH_PARSER: Parser

-A Parser processes an input file and emits Requirements
+A Parser processes an input file and emits Requirements.

-## ARCH_GRAPH: Graph

-The Graph organizes Artefacts into a directed graph without loops.
-Each Node in the Graph represents a single Artefact.
-An Edge from Artefact `A` to Artefact `B` expresses, that one or more Requirements in `B` cover one or more requirements in `A`.

-Edges belong to a group.
-Each requirement in an Artefact must be covered at least once for each group of edges that lead out of it.
+There are Parsers for several File formats, dependant on the configuration for an input file.

 Covers:
+*   REQ_EXTENSIBLE: Extensible Parsing
-*   REQ_TRACE
+*   UC_PARSE: Parse Artefacts

-## ARCH_TRACE: Tracer
+### ARCH_TRACE: Tracer

 The tracer walks the graph and calculates tracing information